 How do insurance deductibles work?

-What you’re choosing here is your participation (the amount subtracted from a claim) in the event that something happens to your stuff.
+What you’re actually choosing here is your amount of financial participation (the amount subtracted from a claim) in the event that something happens to your stuff.

 Here are a few examples: